Climate Change Awareness

 The Trades Union Congress (TUC)

-Much TUC policy on energy and the climate crisis is developed through debates at the organisation’s annual Congress.
-Following cross-union support for a just transition, the TUC published A just transition to a greener, fairer economy (July 2019).
-Its demands include:
+TUC policy on energy and the climate crisis is developed through debates at the organisation’s annual Congress.
+The TUC published A just transition to a greener, fairer economy (July 2019) demanding:

 • A Commission on long-term energy strategy for a low carbon future.
 Unions, industry and consumers should be at the table.